-- The Legacy QoS is based on offering the best effort service to the end POLAN provides end-to-end managed QoS per port. - With POL, the centralized management reduces time, cost and resources for the management of the network - Many OLTs/ ONTs in different location can be managed/ connected / disconnected / monitored from one central location.
+- The Legacy QoS is based on offering the best effort service to the end POLAN provides end-to-end managed QoS per port. - With POLAN, the centralized management reduces time, cost and resources for the management of the network - Many OLTs/ ONTs in different location can be managed/ connected / disconnected / monitored from one central location. - Minimum downtime to restore services.